svlad-90/DLT-Message-Analyzer/md/search/search.md

 >
 > The continuous search will stop in the following cases:
 > - loss of connection to the target
-> - if user presses the "Stop search" button
+> - if the user presses the "Stop search" button

 ----

 ## Case sensitive search

 Be default the search is case insensitive.
-But, it is easy to change that via the search input field's context-menu:
+But, it is easy to change that via the search input field's context menu:

 ![Screenshot of the "Case sensitive search" context-menu item](./case_sensitive_search.png)